dpc10ster/RJafrocBook/docs/09-DBMH-analysis.md

 Y_{ijk}=Y'_{ijk}+\left (\theta_{ij} - Y'_{ij\bullet}  \right )
 \end{equation*}

+**Note: the bullet symbol denotes an average over the corresponding index.**

 The effect of this transformation is that the average of the centered pseudovalues over the case index is identical to the corresponding estimate of the figure of merit: